input-output-hk/catalyst-voices/CONTRIBUTING.md

   Check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/input-output-hk/catalyst-voices/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
-* Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
+* Also make sure to search the internet (including Stack Overflow) to see if users outside the GitHub community have discussed the issue.
 * Collect information about the bug:
   * Stack trace (Traceback)
   * OS, Platform and Version (Windows, Linux, macOS, x86, ARM)